Worship and Services

 Saturday 30th March: Holy Saturday and Easter eve.

-ST THOMAS’ DAY, SUNDAY 6th JULY, 9.45am We celebrate this day as our own saint’s day, our Patronal Festival.
+ST THOMAS’ PATRONAL FESTIVAL, SUNDAY 5th JULY, 9.45am We celebrate this day as our own saint’s day, our Patronal Festival.

 See our What’s On page for more information.
 See also the Church of England’s full Calendar with Principal Feasts and other Principal Holy Days, and Festivals.